-I am not as well versed in embroidery as I will be by the time I finish this project, so my efforts in this area frequently require several attempts before I end up with something I find visually pleasing.
+I am not as well versed in embroidery as I will be by the time I finish this project, so my efforts in this area frequently require several attempts before I end up with something I find visually pleasing and I have been at a bit of a crafting impasses as I search for my groove.

 The past two days, however, I have gotten better at figuring out what might work.